 - Could the individual have foreseen that the injury would injure the specific plaintiff?

 The main goal in proving proximate cause is to establish that the specific injury or event in question was one that the defendant reasonably should have foreseen (and prevented).

 Proving proximate cause requires evidence that places the responsibility for the accident with the defendant.
 If a chain of events is too complex or does not involve a foreseeable risk of injury, it may be unfair to hold a defendant liable.

 How to Use Evidence to Prove Causation In A Personal Injury Case

 All personal injury cases use the evidentiary standard of “more likely to be true than not true.”
 This is known as a preponderance of the evidence.
 Causation is no exception.
 To bring a successful claim against a defendant, you or your lawyer must provide clear and convincing evidence that the defendant is more likely to have caused your injury than not.
+In a commercial truck accident for example, a Pittsburgh truck accident lawyer must provide evidence to prove whether the truck driver, trucking company, or other third party was liable for causing the accident.
 Although the types of evidence available can vary drastically from case to case, some common examples include:

 - A police report